-A helpful hint if the space is available is to lay out all the panels in the correspondent places around your work area, ready to just be lifted and secured in place.
+A helpful hint when planning how to build a shed is that if the space is available is to lay out all the panels in the correspondent places around your work area, ready to just be lifted and secured in place.

 Lay Out The Shed Floor